A merger within a merger: Chandra pinpoints the short GRB 230906A in a peculiar environment: Discussion

-For all these reasons, we disfavor the hypothesis of a chance alignment and consider the alternative possibility that the GRB occurred within the spatially coincident galaxy G$^*$ and that G$^*$ is indeed a group member at $z\approx$0.45.
+For all these reasons, we disfavor the hypothesis of a chance alignment and consider the alternative possibility that G$^*$ is indeed a group member at $z\!\approx\!0.45$.
+If G$^*$ is associated with the galaxy group, then the coincidence probability of G$^*$ being located at the position of the GRB drops significantly, indicating that the GRB occurred within G$^*$.

 The measured flux would imply a mass of $\approx6\times 10^7 M_{\odot}$ consistent with those of tidal dwarf galaxies \citep{Hunsberger1996}.
 At this redshift, the properties of G$^*$ (its faintness and relatively blue color, $r$-$H\approx$0.3 mag) would place it well outside of the typical short GRB host population (Figure~\ref{fig:galaxies}).
 Since most of the comparison hosts are field galaxies, they may not provide reliable guidance in dense environments, where interactions among galaxies influence their morphology and stellar population \citep{Toomre72,Moore96,Poggianti25}.

-Evidence for recent galaxy mergers was sought via inspection of tidal features, obtained by tracing DS9 \citep{DS9} isophotal contours on the smoothed \textit{HST} image.
+Evidence for recent galaxy mergers was sought via inspection of tidal features, obtained by tracing \textsc{DS9} \citep{DS9} isophotal contours on the smoothed \textit{HST} image.
 Following \citet{Mullan2011} and \citet{Knierman2003}, we defined an ``in-tail" region a contiguous regions with 1 data number (DN) count above the background, corresponding to a brightness of $\approx$27.5 mag arcsec$^{-2}$.
 In Figure~\ref{fig:tail} we show that the location of GRB 230906A and G$^{*}$ falls within the ``in-tail'' region, which extends for about 180 kpc north-east and south-west of G1, and appears slightly curved at its tips.
 Other knots of emission are visible close to G$^{*}$, their brightness and morphology is reminiscent of the tidal dwarfs presented in \citet{Hunsberger1996}.

 The morphology of the tail suggests an encounter with a spiral galaxy, and its long extent points to an old interaction age.
 Adopting a typical disk circular speed of 250\,km\,s$^{-1}$ as an estimate of the debris streaming velocity, the tail’s length implies a formation timescale of $\tau \approx L/v\approx$700 Myr.
 This timescale is typical of merger delay times \citep{BP2019}.
 This suggests a natural origin for the binary massive star progenitor of GRB 230906A, due to enhanced star formation induced by the galaxy merger.
 This, after $\sim 0.5$-$1$\,Gyr, resulted in a NS merger and a short GRB.